What is Online Conveyancing?

 Advantages of Using Online Conveyancing

 Using an online conveyancer will come with many benefits.
 From a dashboard to track your progress to the cheap prices, we’ve listed a few advantages of online conveyancing:

 1. Easy to Track Progress

 As previously mentioned, online conveyancing will all be carried out online.
 Some online firms will offer 'Case Tracking' where you have access to your own dashboard where you can keep track of your conveyancing progress in real time.
 The system will notify you when there’s an update in your case, which will all be easily stored in one place.

 You’ll also be able to get an estimated date for when the process will be completed.
 This will all be a lot easier than attempting to track down your conveyancer for updates if you used a traditional conveyancer.

 2. Cheaper Prices

 Online conveyancing services are generally cheaper than traditional conveyancing costs.
 Online conveyancing solicitors can take on a lot more cases, allowing them to offer a cheaper quote.

 3. No Completion, No Fee

-However, it’s always wise to review the policy before continuing, as there may be some cases where this is not possible.
+However, it’s always wise to review the policy before continuing, as there may be some transactions where this is not possible.